apekshananda/Projects/README.md

 - CheapFare Airline Reservation Relational Database

 Our group was tasked with designing and implementing a relational database for CheapFare, an airline reservation company specializing in domestic and international flight bookings.
 The goal was to create a robust database system to manage bookings, flights, e-tickets, travelers, and other relevant entities efficiently.Designing and implementing a relational database for CheapFare, an airline reservation company specializing in domestic and international flight bookings.
 The goal was to create a robust database system to manage bookings, flights, e-tickets, travelers, and other relevant entities efficiently.

+- Web Design and Rental Application Development

+The server-side application developed using Node, Express, and Handlebars enables seamless item rentals by providing a user-friendly interface and efficient functionality.
+Through intuitive Handlebars templates for home and error pages, the application enhances user experience and accessibility, ensuring a smooth browsing and interaction process.
+With a robust data model for rental items, including unique IDs and properties, data management processes are streamlined, facilitating effective organization and retrieval of information.
+Additionally, various functionalities such as search, rental, return, and result updates are seamlessly integrated through dedicated server endpoints, ensuring smooth and efficient operation of the application.